nicolidin/CloudTechnoFirstAssignmentStackExchange/README.md

-Below we have all the log when executing our Kotlin script. (task 2 and task 3)
+Below we have all the log when executing our Kotlin script. (task 2 and task 3) by doing these two command lines:
+`./gradlew build`

+`java -jar build/libs/shadow-1.0-SNAPSHOT-all.jar`

 ![allLogResult](./cloudScreen/allLogResult.png)